NingyiXie/Adaptive-Weighted-QITE-VQE/README.md

 ## AWQV: Adaptive Weighted QITE-VQE

 AWQV integrates updates from compressed Quantum Imaginary Time Evolution (cQITE) into gradient-based optimization using a dynamic weighting scheme.
-The scheme initially favors cQITE updates to establish a strong initialization and gradually shifts toward the gradient component as the energy expectation converges.
+The scheme initially favors cQITE updates to establish an initialization and gradually shifts toward the gradient component as the energy expectation converges.

 ## Repository Structure